wkmeijer/CS4160-trustchain-android/docs/source/connection.rst

 For each peer the following information is stored:
  - address - the InetSocketAddress where this peer can be reached
  - peerId - the identifier of this peer
- - isReceivedFrom - indictor whetherdata was received from this peer
- - isSentTo - indictor whether data was sent to this peer
 // -  int connectionType;
 // -  String networkOperator;
  - lastSendTime - the last time a message was send to this peer